rust-lang/rfcs/text/0982-dst-coercion.md

 Since it was accepted, the RFC has been updated as follows:

-1. `CoerceUnsized` was specified to ingore PhantomData fields.
+1. `CoerceUnsized` was specified to ignore PhantomData fields.